 1. Declutter Your Home

-Have you ever heard of the woman with fifteen white button down shirts in her closet?
-Every time this woman went out to the store she convinced herself she needed a white blouse.
+Have you ever heard of the woman with fifteen white button-down shirts in her closet?
+Every time this woman went out to the store, she convinced herself she needed a white blouse.
 Why?
-Her closet was so filled with stuff that she didn’t realize how many white blouses she already owned.
+Her wardrobe was so full of stuff that she didn’t realize how many white blouses she already owned.

-You can cut down on purchasing new things simply by keeping inventory of all the things you already own.
+You can cut down on purchasing new things by keeping an inventory of all the things you already own.

 2. Unsubscribe From Mailing Lists

 Call the catalog companies that send beautiful brochures to your home and ask to be removed from their lists.
 Turn off all email notifications from stores.
 50% off sales and Buy-One-Get-One offers will tempt you to buy stuff you don’t need.